kalekdev/uni/semester-1/nus-1/notes.typ

 $
 The total electric flux density through an arbitrary closed surface (electric flux) is equal to the charge enclosed inside, regardless of the charges position / area of the surface.

-This law is one of Maxwell's equations and can be used in reverse with infinitely small symmetric Gaussian surfaces to calculate the electric field around certain charge distributions, for example, the electric field at the surface of any point on a charged plane.
+This law is one of Maxwell's equations and can be used in reverse with infinitely small symmetric Gaussian surfaces to calculate the electric field around certain charge distributions, for example, the electric field at the surface of any point on a charged plane. #footnote([See _Electricity and Magnetism | Purcell_ for some great derivations of electric fields by various charge distributions.])

+== Line Charge

+The electric field at distance $r$ from a line charge with uniform charge distribution $lambda$ can be calculated using either the integral of contributions to the field by small sections of the line, or far simpler using a cylinder and Gauss's law:
+$
+  arrow(E(r)) = lambda / (2 pi epsilon r)
+$

 == Infinite Charged Plane
 As derived using Gauss's law, the electric field around an infinitely large charged plane with surface charge density $sigma$ is:
 $
-  arrow(E) &= sigma / (2 epsilon_0)
+  arrow(E) &= sigma / (2 epsilon)
 $

 This is the same regardless of distance from the plane, as when moving further away, more area contributes to the superposed field.